 UPMC’s close attention to quality and costs has yielded tangible returns in the financial markets, as reflected in its credit ratings from all three major rating agencies: Moody’s Investors Service, Fitch Ratings, and Standard & Poor’s (S&P).

-On September 22, 2015, UPMC received an affirmation of its "AA-" long-term credit rating from Fitch Ratings.
-The rating outlook is revised from Negative to Stable.
+On September 14, 2016, UPMC received an affirmation of its "AA-" long-term credit rating from Fitch Ratings.
+The rating outlook remains Stable.